K4fledmanish/Casual-Conversation-Generator/README.md

 3. Push your changes to your forked repository.
 4. Create a pull request to merge your changes into the main repository.

+## Code of Conduct

+Please review our Code of Conduct before contributing to this project.

+## Security

+For any security concerns or vulnerabilities, please review our Security Policy.

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.